16 Best Things to Do in Crested Butte in Winter (Beyond Skiing)

 Check out their signature products like Platino one-year aged white rum, Oro one-year aged dark rum, Exclusiva three-year aged rum, and Valentia four-year aged rum.

-Find your fluffy adventure at the Lucky Cat Dog Farm and enjoy an unforgettable dog sledding experience in Crested Butte!
+Find your fluffy adventure at Cosmic Cruisers and enjoy an unforgettable dog sledding experience in Crested Butte!

-The tour provides a two-hour ride through the backcountry of Gunnison County.
+You can choose between a one-hour tour or an all-day excursion through the backcountry of Gunnison County.
 You can come early to learn how to harness a dog and more about the sledding experience as a whole.

 Crested Butte is home to opportunities for snowmobiling with an extensive network of trails, as well as numerous local companies providing guided or unguided rentals.